EU executive encouraged by results of Greek banks stress test

 BRUSSELS The European Commission said on Saturday it was encouraged by the results of the comprehensive assessment of the capital needs of the Greek banking sector announced by the European Central Bank.

-The assessment showed that Greece's banks need 14.4 billion euros ($15.85 billion) of fresh capital.
+The assessment showed that Greece's banks need 14.4 billion euros (10 billion pounds) of fresh capital.

 "The European Commission takes note of the results of the comprehensive assessment of the four main banks in Greece, as published today by the European Central Bank," a Commission spokesperson said.

 "We are encouraged by these results.
-This is an important step in the implementation of the three-year Greek program under the European Stability Mechanism," it said.
+This is an important step in the implementation of the three-year Greek programme under the European Stability Mechanism," it said.

 (Reporting By Jan Strupczewski)